The Consultation Center

 For More Information

-If you have a specific question regarding The Consultation Center as a primary placement training option, please e-mail Dr. Jacob Tebes at firstname.lastname@example.org or visit the website of TCC at consultationcenter.yale.edu.
+If you have a specific question regarding The Consultation Center as a primary placement training option, please e-mail Dr. Elizabeth Connors at email@example.com or visit the website of TCC at consultationcenter.yale.edu.

-Read about Catherine's decision to choose Yale, the Forensic Drug Division Clinic, and a secondary placement in Child and Adolescent Services.
+Read about Keisha's decision to choose Yale, The Consultation Center, and a secondary placement at the West Haven Mental Health Clinic, Child and Adolescent Service.